riptideio/parrot/README.md

 ## Usage

 Connect two serial ports.
 In one terminal run parrot as a client on one serial port and as a server on the other serial port.
+Parrot will run until it's interrupted (via ^C, for instance) or until it detects the UART transmit queue has stopped draining.

 Without debugging enabled, there is not any output unless kernel/UART stops sending data.

 ### Client Example

+In this example the client's serial port stops transmitting.

     $ sudo parrot -d -r client -i /dev/ttyS5
     overrides: